310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-But a hero show would require setting up a stage, wouldn’t it?
+but a hero show would require setting up a stage, wouldn’t it?
 {% endbubble %}

 {% bubble Chiaki %}